vuepress-reco/vuepress-theme-reco/docs/en/docs/theme/auto-set-category.md

     // automatically set categories
     autoSetBlogCategories: true,
     // automatically add categories and tags to the header navigation bar
+    autoAddCategoryToNavbar: {
+      location: 1, // default 0
+      categoryText: '分类', // default categories
+      tagText: '标签' // default tags
+    },
+    // when autoAddCategoryToNavbar is true, all defaults are taken.
     autoAddCategoryToNavbar: true
   })
 })